AndrewC101/PokemonTrueRed/README.md

     - Safari warden talks about Bruno
     - Silph chief talks about Lance
 - Oaks intro plays different music, has different text and uses Dragonite instead of Nidorino
+- Red is in Pallet town, he will battle after the player has become the Champion
 - The Old Man does not fight a level 5 Weedle.
 He is aware of his power to summon unholy creatures at Cinnabar
-- Weevil (yugioh) is in Viridian Forest, he will battle if the player agrees
+- Weevil (Yugioh) is in Viridian Forest, he will battle if the player agrees
 - Gym guide gives actual good advice on how to beat gym leaders, including which Pokemon might help
 - Brock gives Mega punch tm and you can rematch him for as many as you want
+- Prof Ivy is in the pewter museum waiting on a date with Brock, she will battle if the player agrees
 - Rockets are obsessed with their rank (D-S) and salary, often telling the player this info with pride
-- Several Espada and Aizen (for the bleach fans) are on the nugget bridge
+- Several Espada and Aizen (Bleach) are on the nugget bridge
 - Aizen gives a pp up when fought and can be farmed for more pp ups
 - Yugioh is on Route 25, he will battle if the player has beaten Kaiba
 - Residence of Vermilion are obsessed with a past war with Hoen, they don't take kindly to strangers
 - Lances' sister  is on Route 11, she will battle if the player agrees
+- Ichigo is training in digletts cave, he will battle if the player agrees
 - SS Anne has an NPC who will heal your party for convenience
 - There are several trainers who are particularly strong who are out hunting noobs
-- Pegasus (yugioh) is in Rock Tunnel, looking for Kaiba
+- Pegasus (Yugioh) is in Rock Tunnel, looking for Kaiba
 - Chris Chan is hiding in Rock Tunnel and nearly everyone there has something to say about it.
 Get Flash to find him
 - Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Cornor is Jackpot Jack, he always wins.
-Follow the clues to find out the dark secret he hides then confront him about it
+Follow the clues to find out his dark secret then confront him about it
 - Celadon Mansion has a lot of updated dialog, the programmer defends the many bugs in his code
 - Trainers in Celadon Gym are having a bit of an argument
 - Silph Co building has the elusive rank S rockets and rocket CEOs, you can never defeat their salaries!